fkcurrie/fluidnc-ledscreen/README.md

 # FluidNC LED Screen Monitor

 A Python application that displays FluidNC status on an LED matrix display.
+Perfect for V1 Engineering LowRider CNC and other FluidNC machines.
+Real-time CNC machine status display showing coordinates, machine state, and connection status.

+## Overview

+This project provides real-time status monitoring for FluidNC controllers using a 64x32 RGB LED Matrix panel.
+It's specifically designed for V1 Engineering LowRider CNC machines but works with any FluidNC controller.
+The display shows machine coordinates (X, Y, Z), machine state, and connection status in real-time.

 ## Setup and Usage